YassineDerouich/projects/Cloud_DevOps/Terraform/README.md

 -terraform init to initialize the folder where Terraform is located in order to tell it where all our .tf files are located

--terraform plan to display a plan of what Terraform plans to deploy according to your instructions
+`terraform plan` to display a plan of what Terraform plans to deploy according to your instructions

--terraform apply to apply the configuration
+`terraform apply` to apply the configuration

--terraform destroy to remove all deployed infrastructure
+`terraform destroy` to remove all deployed infrastructure